 * Sprint, AT&T say making progress in network improvements

-* Verizon Wireless offers free phone charging
+* Verizon Wireless offers free charging for all cell phones

 By Sinead Carew and Diane Bartz

 companies said they were working to restore services on

 Wednesday after floods and power outages from Hurricane Sandy

 affected mobile phones, internet, home phones and television in